How to Improve Your Credit Score

 Reduce the Debt You Owe

 If you have unpaid debt, you can contact the credit companies to begin a repayment plan in order to pay the debt off as you try to improve your credit score.
-You should stop using your credit cards while you pay off your debt to avoid further debt.
+If possible, stop using your credit cards while you pay off your debt to avoid further debt.
 Next, review your account statements to determine the balances and interest rates for each of your accounts.
 Devise a budget and plan to make payments towards the debt with the highest interest rate first, while paying minimum payments on your other accounts.
 Learn about budgeting and saving money by reading our blog, Tips for Budgeting and Saving Money.
-Paying off all of your debt might take some time, but once it is paid off, you will feel more productive and confident about your money management.
+Paying off all of your debt might take some time, but once it is paid off, you will see the impact reflected in your credit score.

 Keep Your Credit Card Balance Low

 Many people believe having a high credit card balance is fine as long you are able to pay your full balance each month.
 However, a high balance can raise your credit utilization.
-Credit utilization is how much credit you have versus how much you are spending.
+Credit utilization is how much credit you have compared to how much you are spending.
 For example, if you have a credit card balance of $400 and your credit limit is $1000, your utilization ratio for that card would be 40%.
-It is recommended to have a lower percentage of credit utilization, the optimum is 30% or lower.
-Since high balances are more difficult to pay off, it tells lenders that there is a higher risk of you not fulfilling your payments.
-The best way to keep low credit utilization is by keeping a low credit card balance – below 30% of your credit limit is best.
+It is recommended to have a lower percentage of credit utilization; the optimum is 30% or lower.
 Read more about credit utilization at Understanding Credit Utilization.

 Pay Bills on Time

 Your payment history is 35% of the factors that makes up your credit score.
 Make sure to pay all your bills on time.
 This includes your mortgage, utilities, auto loans, credit cards, student loans, and any other bills you may have.
-Even if you are a couple of days late with your bills, it can have a negative impact on your credit score.
-If you missed any payments, then pay them off as soon as possible.
-The longer you consistently make your payments on time after having been late, the more your credit score will improve.
-Over time, the poor marks caused by late payment will fade away as you establish a good payment pattern, so it is not the end of the world if you happened to forgot one payment for a couple of days.
+Even being a couple of days late with bills can have a negative impact on your credit score.
+If you miss any payments, pay them off as soon as possible.
+The longer you consistently make your payments on time, the more your credit score will improve.
+Over time, the poor marks caused by late payment will fade away as you establish a good payment pattern.
 Keep in mind that your record remains active for 7 years.
 Learn about how to organize your household bills by reading our blog, Tips on Organizing Your Household Bills.

 Don’t Close Old Credit Cards

-It is logical to think that since you have a new credit card and you won’t be using your old one anymore that it would be smarter to close that old account.
+It is logical to think that since you have a new credit card and won’t be using your old one anymore that it would be wise to close that old account.
 However, closing your old credit card can actually lower your credit score.
-This is because15% of your credit score is determined by the age of your credit, meaning that a longer credit history will improve your score.
-Closing the old card also means you are lowering your available credit , and this can result in a risk of receiving a higher credit utilization ratio.
+This is because 15% of your credit score is determined by the age of your credit, meaning that a longer credit history will improve your score.
+Closing the old card also means you are lowering your available credit, and this can result in a risk of receiving a higher credit utilization ratio.

 Open New Credit Cards Responsibly

-As your credit score improves, more options for credit cards will open up to you.
+As your credit score improves, more options for credit cards will become available to you.
 However, it is crucial that you open new credit cards conservatively because it can impact your credit score.
 Only open a new card when you need it, and not because you want to create a mix of credit.
-For example, if you are planning on flying somewhere, it may be a good idea to open up a card that offers rewards like airline miles or cash back for rebates.
+For example, if you are planning on flying often, it may be a good idea to open up a card that offers rewards like airline miles or cash back for rebates.
 It is not a good idea to open too many credit card accounts as each inquiry you make can impact your credit score.
 Also note that opening a new credit card can lower your average age of credit, especially if it’s been a while since you last opened one.
 On the other hand, opening a new credit account can also raise your credit utilization since your credit limit will increase.
 Take careful consideration when opening a new credit line.

 Credit Card over Debit Card

-Although both cards seem similar, they both have different functions.
-When you use a debit card instead of a credit card, it does not build any credit history or provide you with any benefits like receiving cash back, and you are using your own money from your bank account.
+Although both cards seem similar, they each have different functions.
+When you use a debit card instead of a credit card, it does not build any credit history or provide you with benefits like receiving cash back, and you are using your own money from your bank account.
 If your debit card is stolen, you may potentially be liable for all the purchases made illegally on your stolen debit card.
-Your credit card can get refunded faster because your bank is dealing with credit as opposed to cash.
+Your credit card might be refunded faster because your bank is dealing with credit as opposed to cash.
 However, if you are in the process of paying off your debt, it would better to use your debit card instead of a credit card.
-This will allow you to track exactly how much you are spending, which will help you make smarter purchase decisions.
+This will allow you to track exactly how much you are spending, which might help you make more informed purchases

 Rebuilding your credit score is a long term project, not a short term fix.
-Stay patient throughout the process and follow through on all the above tips.
-As mentioned in the beginning, improving your credit score is like going on a diet, it is not something that can be fixed overnight.
+Stay patient throughout the process and research effective methods for improving your score.

 Below is additional information to better educate yourself about improving your credit score.